Archive for Mouthful Monday

 I find them more presentable and faster if you bake the cookies in mini paper cups but the texture is not completely crunchy especially at the base of the cookies.

 I think something is wrong with my recipes.
 Good for the kids tho as they get to eat the something-is-wrong cookies. *snigger* I remember during my childhood days when my mom make Kuih Kapit for CNY.
 We only get to get the chau tah (burned) or cacat (distorted) looking ones.
-The curse has been passed down to this generation as kids STILL get to eat only chau tah cookies but Mom will yell if they ever touch the nice looking piece. :oops:
+The curse has been passed down to this generation as kids STILL get to eat only chau tah cookies but Mom will yell if they ever touch the nice looking piece. 😳

 To finish up the cornflakes that I have, I coat them with melted chocolates and deco with some colourful sprinkles.